1st Brahmans: East India Company service

+The EIC recruited Brahmins who were designed as a martial race.
+The 1st Brahmins was one of the earliest EIC regiments categorised solely on racial homogeneity.

+The Nawab Regiment was previously raised at Oudh by Captain T Naylor of the EIC in 1776 to bolster the army of Nawab Wazir who was planted by the EIC.
+The regiment was later differentiated by the company along its ethnic composition when it was incorporated to the East India Company in 1777.
+In 1922, it was designated as the 4th Battalion 1st Punjab Regiment.

-While in the service of the East India Company the regiment was awarded battle honours for service in the Second Maratha War 1803-05, the Anglo-Nepalese War 1814-16, the Second Anglo-Burmese War 1824-26 and the Bhurtpore Campaign 1826.
+While in the service of the East India Company the regiment was awarded battle honours for service in the Second Maratha War 1803–05, the Anglo-Nepalese War 1814–16, the Second Anglo-Burmese War 1824–26 and the Bhurtpore Campaign 1826.

 Post First War of Independence 1857

-The regiment was the senior-most among the twelve Bengal Native Infantry regiments that survived the Great Indian Rebellion of 1857-58.
+The regiment was the senior-most among the twelve Bengal Native Infantry regiments that survived the Great Indian Rebellion of 1857–58.
 It was accordingly one of the small number of Bengal regular infantry regiments to retain the traditions of East India Company service in the new post-Mutiny army.
-Renumbered as the 1st of the Bengal line, it subsequently saw active service in the Third Anglo-Burmese War of 1885-87.
+Renumbered as the 1st of the Bengal line, it subsequently saw active service in the Third Anglo-Burmese War of 1885–87.
 Following the Kitchener reforms of the Indian Army, when the names of the presidencies were dropped, the regiment became the 1st Brahman Infantry in 1901.

 World War I

-In 1914, the regimental centre of the 1st Brahmans was located at Allahabad and it was linked with the 3rd Brahmans.
-The regiment was recruited mostly from Agricultural Brahmins Kanyakubj, Saryuparin and Gaur Brahmins(From Today's Haryana,Delhi and West Up),Garhwali Brahmins and Punjabi Brahmins.
+In 1914, the regimental centre of the 1st Brahmans was located at Allahabad (now Prayagraj) and it was linked with the 3rd Brahmans.
+The regiment recruited mostly from the Gaur, Kanyakubja and Saryuparin Brahmin communities.
 Full dress uniform of the sepoys included a high khaki turban with red fringe, a scarlet kurta (long coat) with white facings, white waist-sash, dark blue trousers and white leggings.

 The regiment spent part of World War I in India before being posted to Aden, then under threat from Ottoman forces.
 A second battalion raised in 1917 saw service in the Persian Gulf.

 Post-war service and disbandment

-After the war, a major reorganization was undertaken in the Indian Army and the various single-battalion infantry regiments were grouped together to form larger regiments of four to six battalions each.
+After the war, a major reorganisation was undertaken in the Indian Army and the various single-battalion infantry regiments were grouped together to form larger regiments of four to six battalions each.
 The 1st Brahmans became the 4th Battalion of the 1st Punjab Regiment in 1922.
 It was disbanded in 1931 due to retrenchment in the Indian Army.